A useful guide to choosing which size will work best for you.

 Standard wrap sizes for Firespiral are sizes 2-8.
 See our size guide here.

-Short wraps can be considered as base minus 4 or base minus 3.
-(Example base size 6 will have a shortie size of 2 or 3).
-(Read more about base size here)
+Short wraps can be considered as your ‘base size minus 4’ or ‘base minus 3’.
+(Example if your base size is 6, your short wrap will be size 2 or 3).

 Mid-length wraps can be considered as base size minus 1 or 2 (Example: base size 7 will have a mid-length wrap sized 5 or 6).